kjac/FormEditor/Tutorials/LogicApp.md

 **Note:** We could just as easily integrate to Dynamics CRM and a [whole bunch](https://docs.microsoft.com/en-us/azure/connectors/apis-list) of other systems using Logic Apps, but since Salesforce offers a developer account for testing things like this, we'll use Salesforce in this tutorial.

+## Before you start

+Make sure you have Form Editor (version 1.2.1.0 or above) installed and set up.
+See the [quick start tutorial](QuickStart.md) or the [installation documentation](../Docs/install.md) for details.

+You'll also need accounts for Azure and Salesforce.

 ## What's a Logic App?

 Logic Apps are part of the Azure App Service offering from Microsoft.
 They are used to integrate systems in ways that would otherwise require custom development.